Caso Avícola Villalobos

 Case Background

 Administradora de Restaurantes, S.A. and Compañía Importadora La Perla, S.A., entities within the Avícola Villalobos Group, sued Lisa, S.A. in a commercial summary proceeding (Expediente 01165-2018-00276).
-On March 18, 2024, BDT Investments Inc. petitioned to intervene as Lisa's third-party co-defendant, submitting a protocolized copy of Order No. 898 from Case 31638-12, issued in the Republic of Panama.
-The court admitted BDT as co-defendant in the March 21, 2024 order.
-Administradora filed a revocatoria, which was denied in the April 2, 2024 order.
+On March 18, 2024, BDT Investments Inc. petitioned to intervene as Lisa's third-party co-defendant, submitting a protocolized copy of <doc id="pty-31638-12-2022-04-12-a" />, a decision issued in the Republic of Panama within case <law id="pty-31638-12" />.
+The court admitted BDT as co-defendant in <doc id="gua-01165-2018-00276-2024-03-21-a" />.
+Administradora filed a revocatoria, which the court denied in <doc id="gua-01165-2018-00276-2024-04-02-a" />.
 Administradora then filed the amplification motion resolved by this ruling.

 Administradora's Arguments

-Administradora requested that the court amplify the April 2, 2024 order for allegedly failing to address three points: (a) BDT's documentation was issued in Panama and lacks legal efficacy in Guatemala, (b) the Panamanian court decision approving a settlement agreement between Lisa and BDT cannot be enforced outside the territory where it was issued, per Article 211 of the Code of Private International Law, and (c) BDT's intervention is contradictory because its true intent is to substitute itself for the defendant rather than act as co-defendant.
+Administradora requested that the court amplify the order of April 2, 2024 for allegedly failing to address three points: (a) BDT's documentation was issued in Panama and lacks legal efficacy in Guatemala, (b) the Panamanian court decision approving a settlement agreement between Lisa and BDT cannot be enforced outside the territory where it was issued, per Article 211 of the Code of Private International Law, and (c) BDT's intervention is contradictory because its true intent is to substitute itself for the defendant rather than act as co-defendant.

 Court's Analysis

-The court determined that the April 2, 2024 order was issued in accordance with law.
+The court determined that the order of April 2, 2024 was issued in accordance with law.
 The three points Administradora sought to have addressed are substantive matters, and the procedural stage was not appropriate for the court to rule on them.
 Under Article 551 of the Code of Civil and Commercial Procedure, the analysis of the documents submitted by BDT will be conducted when issuing the corresponding resolution, at which point the court will determine the admissibility or inadmissibility of the third-party intervention.

 The court applied the standard set by Articles 596 and 597 of the Code of Civil and Commercial Procedure, which limit amplification to cases where the court omitted ruling on a point at issue in the proceeding.
 Because the matters raised are substantive questions pending resolution, no omission warranting amplification existed.